 A simple heuristic to live by here is: do you know when the next time you're going to ship is?
 Always be shipping or planning for the next time you will ship.

 HUMILITY, AGILITY & PERSISTENCE

-There are three commonalities that enable product managers to overcome or alltogether avoid these mistakes - humility, agility and persistence.
+There are three commonalities that empower product managers to overcome or altogether avoid these mistakes - humility, agility and persistence.
 The great product managers that I've seen all possess these qualities.
-They enable them to singularly solve for their customer, with a vision and voice that inspires their team along the way to building great products.
+They empower them to singularly solve for their customer, with a vision and voice that inspires their team along the way to building great products.